thanos-io/thanos/CONTRIBUTING.md

 Consider the following methods:

 * `make quickstart`: this command spins up a simple setup of all Thanos components.
-Run `make build` before running the script to build the `thanos` binary first.
 * `make test-e2e`: the e2e tests cover most of the setups and functionality Thanos offers.
 It's extremely easy to add `time.Sleep(10* time.Minutes)` at certain points in the tests (e.g for compactor [here](https://github.com/thanos-io/thanos/blob/8f492a9f073f819019dd9f044e346a1e1fa730bc/test/e2e/compact_test.go#L379)).
 This way when you run `make test-e2e`, the test will sleep for some time, allowing you to connect to the setup manually using the port printed in the logs.
 For example: